Beliavsky/Fortran-code-on-GitHub/README.md

 [Modules for Experiments in Stellar Astrophysics (MESA)](https://github.com/MESAHub/mesa): allow users to run experiments in stellar evolution.
 Stellar evolution calculations (i.e., stellar evolution tracks and detailed information about the evolution of internal and global properties) are a basic tool that enable a broad range of research in astrophysics.

 [msg](https://github.com/rhdtownsend/msg): Multidimensional Spectral Grids -- project for evaluating radiant properties of stellar atmospheres by rhdtownsend

+[NASA Ames Mars Global Climate Model (AmesGCM)](https://github.com/nasa/AmesGCM): simulates the atmosphere and climate of the planet Mars using an external finite volume dynamical core to predict the global atmospheric state given various planetary parameters and physical parameters.

 [NASA Ames Legacy Mars Global Climate Model](https://github.com/nasa/legacy-mars-global-climate-model): uses a modified version of the ARIES/GEOS dynamical core coupled with a set of Mars physics packages to simulate the martian climate.